mochoabuilds/-cognition-/README.md

 ## 5 EXPERIMENTS

-* In this section we explore the generalizability of networks trained on different datasets.
+* In this section we explore the generalizability of networks trained on different datasets, etc.  Because training datasets take up many GBs in memory, a 500 GB disk is added and mounted on the virtual machine for dataset storage.
+The GPU chosen is a NVIDIA Tesla P100 for inferences in the cloud, and a NVIDIA Jetson TX2 for performing inferences on the edge.

 ## 5.1 NEIGHBORHOOD SHOP DATASET